TykTechnologies/tyk-demo/README.md

 The custom hostnames will be used by the Dashboard and Gateway to:

 - Differentiate between requests for the Dashboard and Portal
-- Identify the API being requests when using custom domains
+- Identify the API being requested when using custom domains

 ## Step 3: Add Docker Environment variables